open-sauced/docs/docs/community/glossary.md

 ## PR Overview

-PR Overview tells the story of the Pull Requests submitted in the last 30 days:
+PR Overview tells the story of the Pull Requests (PRs) submitted in the last 30 days:

 - **Green line**: Open PRs.
 - **Red line**: Closed PRs.